mahdi-shafiei/STAT-4830/Lecture0.md

-# Lecture 0: Intro to the Course
+# Lecture 0: Intro to the course

-## Table of Contents
+## Table of contents
 1. [Course syllabus and key points](#course-syllabus-and-key-points)
 2. [Preview: Solving spam classification with optimization](#preview-solving-spam-classification-with-optimization)
 3. [Tentative course structure](#tentative-course-structure)